msfasha/Arabic-Deep-Learning-OCR/README.md

 - MAX_TEXT_LENGTH = 32

 - In the terminal window, goto src folder and run python Main.py.
-- The code will generate training, validation and testing dataset from (1_nice_60000_rows) dataset.
+- The code will generate training, validation and testing dataset from (1_nice_60000_rows) dataset, and the training session will start.

-Different datasets can be generated using https://github.com/JTCodeStore/TextIimagesToolkit
+Different datasets can be generated using https://github.com/msfasha/TextIimagesToolkit